 The Performance Value Circle

-The performance value circle was developed by CRG emPerform as a practical and straightforward approach to talent management.
+The performance value circle was developed by emPerform as a practical and straightforward approach to talent management.

 The performance value circle is broken down into 8 components: